bq0463/flutterProject/README.md

 How to use

-  1. Play the app and provide testing1@gmail.com as email and 123456 as password (an example to test)
+  1. Play the app and provide testing1@gmail.com as email and 123456 as password (to test)
   2. After that provide the userId you'd like and the token (shared prefs) or the message in the song_page will provide "Stranger" instead of your userId
   3. Tap a song to play it,after that you can pause it or tap the previous and next to go to the next or previous song.
   4. Also if you tap the heart button you can put a note and a comment and add it to your fav song list to see al the opinions about your songs.